mobiledgex/edge-cloud-infra/mc/orm/LocalTestEmail.md

 ## Welcome email (email verification)

 Create a new user with a valid email account that you have access to.
-The "verify" post data is sub-struct so its contents must be declared as raw json

 ```
-http -j POST 127.0.0.1:9900/api/v1/usercreate name=me email=me@gmail.com passhash=test1234 verify:='{"operatingsystem":"mac OSX", "browser":"httpie","clientip":"127.0.0.1"}'
+http -j POST 127.0.0.1:9900/api/v1/usercreate name=me email=me@gmail.com passhash=test1234
 ```

 Now check your email.
 You should have gotten a Welcome email like: